xyq100000-gif/flanker-interference-reanalysis/results/analysis_summary.md

 | High / Inconsistent | 1.35 |
 | High / Consistent | 1.78 |

 Across complete subject-condition means, congruency effect and error count are positively associated (r = 0.46, p = 0.002; n = 44).
-That is a good reason to keep accuracy in the public-facing version of the project.
+That is a good reason to keep accuracy in the project summary.